PolGs/Kakuro/README.md

 Joc programat en java per a jugar Kakuros
 Kakuro Game coded in Java

-You will find the user manual in "Entrega3.0.pdf"
+You will find the user manual and screenshots in "Entrega3.0.pdf"